Wincenty Korwin Gosiewski

 Wincenty Aleksander Korwin Gosiewski de armis Ślepowron (c.
-1620 – 29 November 1662) – was a Polish nobleman, general, Lithuanian Field Hetman from 1654, Grand Treasurer of Lithuania and Lithuanian Great-Quartermaster since 1652, General of Artillery of Lithuania from 1651, Grand-Master of the Pantry of Lithuania from 1646 (honorary court title).
+1620 – 29 November 1662) was a Polish–Lithuanian nobleman and general.

+He was the Lithuanian Field Hetman from 1654, Grand Treasurer of Lithuania and Lithuanian Great-Quartermaster from 1652, Lithuanian General of the Artillery from 1651, Grand-Master of the Pantry of Lithuania from 1646 (honorary court title).

 Biography

 Early life and first battles

-After his father Aleksander, he became District-Governor of Puńsk and Marków, after his brother Krzysztof he became also District-Governor of Velizh.
+After his father Aleksander, he became District-Governor of Puńsk and Markava, after his brother Krzysztof he became also District-Governor of Velizh.
 Speaker of the Parliament in Warsaw from 21 to 24 December 1650.

 He came from the noble family Gosiewski of the Ślepowron coat of arms.
-He was Aleksander Gosiewski'son, Palatine-Governor of Smolensk.
+He was Aleksander Gosiewski's son, Palatine-Governor of Smolensk.
 He married Magdalena Konopacka, Elbląg Castle-Commander's daughter.

 He graduated from the Vilnius University and studied in Vienna, Padua and Rome.

-After returning home he was appointed by King Władysław IV Vasa Grand Master of the Pantry of Lithuania, fulfilling this office he signed the document electing John II Casimir Vasa.
+After returning home he was appointed by King Władysław IV Vasa Grand Master of the Pantry of Lithuania; fulfilling this office he signed the document electing John II Casimir Vasa.

-He began his military service as commander of the regiment that fought in 1648 under the leadership of the Lithuanian Great-Commander Janusz Radziwiłł.
+He began his military service as commander of the regiment that fought in 1648 under the leadership of the Grand Lithuanian Hetman Janusz Radziwiłł.
 In July 1649 as Janusz Radziwiłł's deputy commander in chief, he had a major part in defeating the troops of the Zaporozhian Cossacks in the Battle of Loyew.
 As Lithuanian Artillery General in 1651, at the Battle of Chernobyl, he succeeded against Cossack troops commanded by colonels Antonov and Adamowicz.
 He participated as a Commissioner in the peace talks that led to the agreement of Bila Tserkva.